balena-io/balena-cli/doc/cli.markdown

 pin the preloaded device to the preloaded release on provision

+#### --additional-space ADDITIONAL-SPACE

+expand the image by this amount of bytes instead of automatically estimating the required amount

 #### --add-certificate ADD-CERTIFICATE

 Add the given certificate (in PEM format) to /etc/ssl/certs in the preloading container.